Truth or Fables

 Peter published a letter warning against false prophets and false teachers among the Christians.
 (2 Pet 2:1 NIV) "But there were also false prophets among the people, just as there will be false teachers among you.
 They will secretly introduce destructive heresies, even denying the sovereign Lord who bought them—bringing swift destruction on themselves."

-Q: Wouldn't your time be better served to building up and not tearing down the SDA Church and present the gospel?
+Q: Wouldn't your time be better served in building up and not tearing down Adventism, and present the gospel?

-A: Taking the gospel to the world is a command of Jesus Christ and is important for Christians to do what they can to accomplish this.
-I do this by by testifying to our non Christian friends that salvation is in Jesus Christ alone.
-Truth or Fables is going around the world and freeing those in EGW bondage which is no gospel at all.
+A: Taking the gospel to the world is a command of Jesus Christ and is important for Christians to do.
+We do this by by testifying to our non Christian friends that salvation is in Jesus Christ alone.
+Truth or Fables is going around the world and freeing those in EGW bondage—which is no gospel at all.
 When the gospel is integrated with Ellen White's Bible contradictions, and we ignore this, then we are failing to present the true gospel to those that have a false gospel.
 Adventists believe EGW's health reform is part of the gospel and that Satan is their Scapegoat.
-See web site for these topics.
-Their Sanctuary and Investigative Judgment doctrines are not biblical which is a part of their gospel.
+Also their Sanctuary and Investigative Judgment doctrines are not biblical, which is a part of their "gospel".

 Q: How do I show my family and friends that Adventists are wrong?